mikeizbicki/lab-goodreads2/README.md

 >
 > Repeat the join process from Part 2.b with the new set of 35 `book_id`s we found above,
 > and store the reviews in a file `reviews-notw-full.json`.
-> (You may find the note at the end of Part 2.b particularly helpful.)
+> You may (or may not) find the note at the end of Part 2.b helpful.
 >
 > Then do a sanity check of counting the number of reviews you found.
 > You know you did everything correctly if you get a number a bit less than 6000.